33 Reproducibility and workflow

 project_path = "."

-The practical trade-off: Nix has a steep learning curve and limited Windows support (it runs natively on Linux and macOS, or via WSL on Windows).
-Docker is more widely adopted and better supported on all platforms.
+The practical trade-off: Nix has a steep learning curve and limited Windows support (it runs natively on Linux and macOS, or via WSL on Windows), while Docker is more widely adopted and better supported across platforms.
 Both achieve full-stack reproducibility; they differ in mechanism and philosophy.
 Docker says “ship the whole machine.”
 Nix says “describe the machine as a function and let anyone rebuild it.”

 For most R users, renv is sufficient.
-Add Docker or Nix when your results depend on system-level components, when you need to guarantee reproducibility across operating systems, or when a collaborator reports “it doesn’t work on my machine” and the problem is not an R package version.
+Add Docker or Nix when your results depend on system-level components, when you need to guarantee reproducibility across operating systems, or when a collaborator reports “it doesn’t work on my machine” and the problem turns out to be something no R package can fix.
+Which layer you pin depends on how far the reproducibility guarantee needs to reach.